 If you stay in a home, then you have a set of keys on you, which is great because if someone gives you the heebie jeebies, you have an instant weapon.
 Just carry the set of keys in the palm of your hand and then spike the keys through your fingers like Wolverine.
 If someone gets up in your personal space intending to harm you, you can scratch or stab them with the keys and they’ll never see it coming.
-At the very least, you'll seem totally nuts, and they'll move on to an easier victim that doesn't put up such a weird struggle.
+At the very least, you'll seem totally nuts, and they'll move on to an easier victim that doesn't put up such a weird x-men-like struggle.

 If you stay in a hotel, always keep the do not disturb sign on the door, and even the tv or radio on while you’re gone.
 Lock up your valuables either by using a cable lock to secure them to stable furniture or put them in a safe.
-Any added layer of safety makes it more of a hassle for a criminal to enter your room and steal your stuff when they can just go to the next where everything's on display.
+Any added layer of safety makes it that much more of a hassle for a criminal to enter your room and steal your stuff when they can just go to the next where everything's on display.